microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 Connect to the Azure Portal

-1. Log into the Azure Portal
+1. Login to the Azure Portal

 2. Select **Resource Groups**